 Read more about No win, no fee catastrophic injury claims

-Under a CFA, Bodmin injury claimants will also not have to pay any fees upfront.
+Bodmin injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Bodmin, Cornwall and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Bodmin, Cornwall and throughout the UK make a claim without any financial risk.